 Welcome to the Department of Romance Languages

 Romance Languages students at UGA focus on the study of language and cultural texts in a collaborative and creative atmosphere.
-With expertise that extends from the Middle Ages to current literary and cultural trends, Romance Languages faculty teach courses that explore the roots of Romance cultures in the Mediterranean world up to their present-day manifestations in the Caribbean, Latin America, Africa, the U.S. and Europe.
-Our growing programs in French, Italian, Portuguese and Spanish are pluralistic and interdisciplinary, drawing connections between multiple cultures and academic fields.
+With expertise in the Humanities that extends from the Middle Ages to current literary and cultural trends, Romance Languages faculty teach courses that explore the roots of Romance cultures in the Mediterranean world up to their present-day manifestations in the Caribbean, Latin America, Africa, the U.S. and Europe.
+Our programs in French, Italian, Portuguese and Spanish are diverse and interdisciplinary, drawing connections between multiple cultures and academic fields.
 Our offerings in Romance linguistics cover the major areas of theoretical and applied linguistics in the languages of the department, and we are expanding into Catalan, Galician and Quechua.
 Our literature programs build on research in traditional areas of literary and cultural studies to examine writing as well as oral, cinematic, spatial, and cybernetic textual forms as they relate to aesthetics, gender and sexuality, race and ethnicity, post-colonialism, diasporas and migration, collective memory, visual culture, the digital humanities, and the environment.
-Undergraduates, including those combining language study with careers in areas such as education, business, journalism, medicine and the sciences, will find ways to enhance their desired skills through our specialized courses, sponsored study abroad programs, immersion residential communities, service learning courses, language conversation groups, film festivals and diverse cultural events throughout the year.
+Undergraduates, including those combining language study with preparation for careers in areas such as the arts, business, education, international affairs, journalism, law, medicine, public service and the sciences, will find ways to enhance their desired skills through our specialized courses, sponsored study abroad programs, immersion residential communities, service learning courses, language conversation groups, film festivals and community-building cultural events throughout the year.